Table of Contents:

 Whaling is an even more targeted type of phishing that includes impersonating a higher-up or CEO of a company.
 By making their email appear like it’s coming from the CEO, scammers then contact other high-level senior employees in an attempt to get sensitive information.
 This is another reason every employee at your company, from entry to senior level, should be aware of phishing threats and how to protect themselves.

 Domain spoofing is another type of phishing that utilizes impersonation to trick online users into giving up sensitive information.
-Scammers can fool customers and employees by stealing content like photos, blogs, copy, and using a similar domain as an existing company.
+Scammers can fool customers and employees by stealing content like photos, blogs, or copy, and using a similar domain as an existing company.

 Domain spoofing can be a great risk to brands, as potential customers may be taken advantage of alongside employees of your company.
 Monitoring for domain spoofing will help keep your brand protected from these attempts.